oyama/pico-drive-sync/README.md

 6. When the writing is finished, copy the content from `/ram` to `/flash`
 7. Repeat from step 5

+When reset, the Pico operates with the original firmware

 ## Build and Run